jisshub/nodejs-api-express-mongodb-masterclass/admin_crud_functionality.md

 # Admin CRUD Funcitons

-## Only admin user have the authority to do CRUD operations on users model
+## Only admin user role have the authority to do CRUD operations on users model

 - create a controller for this functions